akuklev/akuklev/what-are-types.md

 To give the reader an idea of what a type system is, let's introduce the type system used by Gödel for his seminal relative consistency proof.
 It has a single primitive type `Nat` of natural numbers and types `Function<X, Y>` of explicitly computable functions accepting a value of type `X` and yielding a value of type `Y`.
 Here are some examples of types in this type system: `Nat`, `Function<Nat, Nat>`, `Function<Function<Nat, Nat>, Nat>`, `Function<Function<Nat, Nat>, Function<Function<Nat, Nat>, Nat>>` and so on.

-In mathematics, type systems are used primarily in definitions of formal languages.
-A formal language is defined by a typed grammar that consists of rules like this:
+In mathematics, type systems are used primarily in definitions of formalized languages.
+A formalized language is defined by a typed grammar that consists of rules like this:
 ```
  f : Function<X̲, Y̲>    x : X
 —————————————————————————————